mikejohnduran/kemal_web_app/README.md

 # challenger

 An introductory web application that uses the Crystal programming language and the framework Kermal.
 The application works by authenticating a user's JWTs on Auth0.
-The tutorial I followed on DZone was created by Robin Percy.
+The tutorial I followed was created by Robin Percy.

 https://dzone.com/articles/building-your-first-crystal-web-app-part-1